 For one thing, the amount of sugar consumed with habitual soda dinking can be disastrous on your blood sugar.
 But all that sugar can upset the body’s balance of minerals by interfering with calcium and magnesium absorption.
 Calcium that can’t be absorbed can wind up in the urine where it may start to form stones.
 In addition, the phosphoric acid in soft drinks makes the urine more acidic, which creates a favorable environment for kidney stone formation.

-7. You’re carnivorous to
+7. You’re carnivorous to a fault

 If your consumption of animal protein is on the high side, the process of metabolizing all that protein could be bad news for your kidneys.
 When the body breaks down protein, a waste product called uric acid is produced.
 If the kidneys aren’t up to the challenge of excreting the influx of uric acid, the excess can form stones.
 And these types of stones don’t wreak havoc on the kidneys alone.
 High concentrations of uric acid in the blood can mean crystals forming in the joints and under the skin (a condition known as gout), causing pain and inflammation.